Procedures

 Your scars may actually appear to worsen during the first three to six months as they heal, but this is normal.
 Scars, which are red and raised, can take nine months to a year before they flatten out and lighten in color.

 While they’ll never disappear completely, abdominal scars will not show under most clothing, and even under bathing suits and underwear, making a tummy tuck in Florida or a tummy tuck in Miami your secret.
+There are many tummy tuck before and after images in our gallery for you to review.

 Cost of a Tummy tuck in Florida

 The cost of a tummy tuck in Florida is made up of three primary parts.
 The first cost of a tummy tuck in Florida is usually anesthesia this is typically $400 to $800 per hour.
 The second cost of a tummy tuck in Florida is the operating room fee, which is also about $400 to $600 per hour.
-The final cost of a tummy tuck in Florida is the surgeon’s fee, which can range from $5000 to $9000 depending on the extent of surgery.
+The final cost of a tummy tuck in Florida is the surgeon’s fee, which can range from $6000 to $12000 depending on the extent of surgery.
 The total cost is all three of these added together.
 These figures should only be used to estimate the cost of a tummy tuck in Florida.
 If you are considering a tummy tuck in Miami or any other city for a tummy tuck in Florida, call us at (561) 691-8088 to get more details regarding the cost of a tummy tuck in Florida or to schedule your abdominoplasty consultation today!